AmokSolderer/APC/DOC/PinMameExceptions.md

 ## How it works

 PinMame controls the APC by sending commands over the serial interface.
 Each of these commands triggers the APC SW to fullfill a specific task, e.g. turning on a lamp, report the latest activated switch and so on.
-Normally the APC does exactly what it has been told to do, but you can program game specific exceptions which are collected in the file PinMameExceptions.ino.
+Normally the APC does exactly what it has been told to do, but you can use the [APC SW framework](https://github.com/AmokSolderer/APC/tree/master/DOC/Software/APC_SW_reference.pdf) to program game specific exceptions which are collected in the file PinMameExceptions.ino.

 ### Adding exceptions for your machine